 - Health Insurance: Valid health insurance covering medical needs in Portugal must be provided.
 It should meet Portuguese standards.

-- Criminal Record Check: A clean criminal record from the applicant’s home country or recent countries of residence is needed to ensure good character.
+- Criminal Record Check: A clean criminal record from the applicant’s home country or recent country of residence is needed to ensure good character.

 Digital Nomad Visa eligibility criteria

-- Stable Remote Income: Show a reliable income from remote work or freelance activities to supports their stay in Portugal.
+- Stable Remote Income: Show a reliable income from remote work or freelance activities to support their stay in Portugal.

 - Proof of Accommodation: Evidence of accommodation in Portugal is necessary.
 This can include a rental agreement, property ownership, or a host’s letter confirming your address.